sboese1/Tic-Tac-Toe/README.md

-A Tic-Tac-Toe game built using the python framework tkinter
+A Tic-Tac-Toe game built using different aspects of the python framework Tkinter